MaastrichtU-IDS/Litcoin-NLP-Challenge/part2/README.md

 ----

-the submission file will be generated in data folder with filename :
+3- the submission file will be generated in 'data' folder with filename :
 ```bash
   ./data/submission_xx.csv
 ```